-DE RCC - AST 141/AST 260
+DE RCC - AST 141/ITE 120

 This goal of this course is for students to develop real-life, outcome-driven skills for effective use of digital devices in their lives.
-Specific skills include: keyboarding, basic computer operations, dsf and component identification, basic troubleshooting, application software competency (word processing, spreadsheets, multimedia applications, databases), and career exploration.
+Specific skills include: keyboarding, basic computer operations, component identification, basic troubleshooting, application software competency (word processing, spreadsheets, multimedia applications, databases), and career exploration.
 Students who successfully complete this course may be eligible for a series of digital badges to recognize achievement and possible industry certification examinations.
+Students who participate in this class are eligible for industry certifications such as the VA Workplace Readiness Certification.